neam/docker-stack/README.md

 Thus, in any team or project where multiple developers are involved, less time and hassle is necessary to get the project software running locally.

-The stack can then be deployed to any docker host/swarm or orchestrated via [Docker Cloud](https://cloud.docker.com), providing a high degree of dev/prod parity.
+The stack can then be deployed to any docker host/swarm or orchestrated via [Docker Cloud](https://cloud.docker.com), providing a high degree of dev/prod parity:

 Why `docker-stack`?
 -------------------